- Wabash College, Crawfordsville, IN

 Séamus Boyce, Partner

-He provides effective and efficient counsel to education leaders, often advising clients on day-to-day issues and navigating clients through the Indiana Statehouse.
-While Séamus often serves as general counsel he tailors his services to best address client needs, providing specialized services for clients as needed, and working with preferred service providers to offer advice as conflict counsel and consultations for internal investigations.
+Séamus provides effective and efficient counsel, frequently advising clients on day-to-day issues and navigating clients through the Indiana Statehouse.
+While he often serves as general counsel, he tailors his services to best address client needs.
+He works with preferred service providers to offer advice as conflict counsel and internal investigations.

-Séamus attended the University of New Hampshire School of Law where he concurrently earned both a law degree and master’s in education law.
-Séamus is an alumnus of Wabash College and is on the board of the Indianapolis Association of Wabash Men.
+Séamus attended the University of New Hampshire School of Law where he concurrently earned both a law degree and master’s degree in education law.
+He is an alumnus of Wabash College and is on the board of and serves as the Law Committee chairman of the Indianapolis Association of Wabash Men.
 While at Wabash, he became a member of the Sigma Chi Fraternity and Sphinx Club through which he reinstalled the College’s “Chapel Talk” speaker series.
-Séamus is on the board of OneZone Commerce and is chair of OneZone’s state advocacy committee.
+Séamus is on the board of OneZone Commerce and is chair of OneZone’s Advocacy Committee.
 He has served on the board for Janus Developmental Services.
-Prior to joining Kroger Gardis & Regas, Séamus practiced law at Church, Church, Hittle & Antrim.
+Prior to joining Kroger Gardis & Regas, he practiced law at Church, Church, Hittle & Antrim.

 Séamus was born and raised in Indianapolis with his eight siblings.
-His wife, Erin, is a teacher for students with special needs.
-He has three daughters (Lena, Nellie, and Vera).
+His wife, Erin, is a teacher focusing on literacy and special needs.
+He has three daughters (Lena, Nellie and Vera).

 - Indiana Bar Association